b3ntl3ys/Simple_FFMPEG_Video_Converter/README.md

 Re-encode videos with specific codec parameters for optimized quality or file size.
 Batch-convert entire libraries with custom FFMPEG commands to standardize formats.
 Use hardware-accelerated encoding to save time on GPU-compatible machines.
-Simple FFMPEG Video Converter is the ideal tool for anyone looking to harness the power of FFMPEG without diving into the command line.
-Perfect for video enthusiasts, content creators, and professionals who need reliable, customizable video conversion.